 research scientists who direct a laboratory must also supervise their

-a general way, the details may be unique to the specialty area.
+general way, the details may be unique to the specialty area.
 Depending on

 the organism being studied, a Biologist may need to grow it in the

 laboratory (bacteria, viruses, algae, mice, fish, etc.), observe it in its

 own habitat (mountains, meadows, forests, deserts, oceans, streams, or the

-air, for example), or collect wild specimens to study in
+air, for example), or collect wild specimens to study in the laboratory.

 observing electrical events, spectroscopic signals, or other chemical or

 then the Biologist must work in special environments that protect the

-scientist, the environment, and the public from
+scientist, the environment, and the public from contamination.

-an experiment go beyond a 9-5 day and the entire effort would be ruined if
+experiment go beyond a 9-5 day and the entire effort would be ruined if

 stopped abruptly at the normal end of the workday.
 While out in the field

-observing or collecting specimens, a Biologist must follow the
+observing or collecting specimens, a Biologist must follow the habits of

 The laboratory environment may be busy, with lots of coworkers and noisy

 laboratory may be in a building on an academic campus, part of a complex of

-industrial buildings, located in a hospital, or tucked into a
+industrial buildings, located in a hospital, or tucked into a corner of a

 Biologists who work in the field have even more varied workplaces: as